 Whether this agent verifies RFC 9421 signatures on incoming requests.
 When true, signatures present on requests are validated per the AdCP request-signing profile.
 When false or absent, signatures are ignored (requests are bearer-authenticated only).

-Optionalrequired_for?: string[]AdCP protocol operation names (e.g., 'create_media_buy') for which this agent rejects unsigned requests with request_signature_required.
+Optionalrequired_for?: string[]AdCP protocol operation names (e.g., 'create_media_buy') for which this agent rejects an unsigned request with request_signature_required unless an independently valid configured fallback authenticator succeeds.
 Not MCP tool names, A2A skill names, or any transport-specific rename — verifiers MUST NOT accept operation names that are not defined by the AdCP protocol spec.
 JSON-RPC protocol method names like tasks/cancel belong in protocol_methods_required_for, not here.
 Empty in 3.0 by default; sellers populate selectively during per-counterparty pilots.
 In 4.0 this list MUST include all spend-committing operations the agent supports (create_media_buy, acquire_*, etc.).
-Counterparties MUST sign any listed operation.
-Every operation listed MUST also appear in supported_for (an operation can't be required without being supported); see x-adcp-validation.
+Every operation listed MUST also appear in supported_for; see x-adcp-validation.

 Optionalsupported_for?: string[]AdCP protocol operation names for which this agent verifies signatures when present but does not require them.
-Counterparties SHOULD sign operations in this list.
+Under the 3.2 profile, a presented signature on a body-bearing request without content-digest coverage rejects even though an unsigned request may use configured fallback authentication.
 Typically a superset of required_for and warn_for.

 Optionalprotocol_methods_supported_for?: string[]JSON-RPC protocol method names (e.g., 'tasks/cancel', 'tasks/get') for which this agent verifies signatures when present.
+Under the 3.2 profile, a presented signature on a body-bearing request without content-digest coverage rejects.
 Disjoint from supported_for, which carries AdCP tool names only.
-Counterparties SHOULD sign listed methods.
-The tasks/* family enumerated here matches the A2A 0.3.0 task-lifecycle methods (§7.x); future protocol additions extend this list, not supported_for.
-Items MUST be wire-format JSON-RPC method strings (containing /); plain AdCP tool names belong in supported_for.
+Items MUST be wire-format JSON-RPC method strings containing /; plain AdCP tool names belong in supported_for.

-Optionalprotocol_methods_required_for?: string[]JSON-RPC protocol method names for which this agent rejects unsigned requests with request_signature_required.
-Separate namespace from required_for (which carries AdCP tool names) so verifiers and storyboard runners don't conflate the two — an AdCP tool name and an A2A method name could in principle collide as bare strings, but the protocol_methods_* bucket binds the match against the JSON-RPC method field, not the tools/call params.name.
-Every method listed MUST also appear in protocol_methods_supported_for; see x-adcp-validation.
+Optionalprotocol_methods_required_for?: string[]JSON-RPC protocol method names for which this agent rejects an unsigned request with request_signature_required unless an independently valid configured fallback authenticator succeeds.
+Separate namespace from required_for: this bucket binds against the JSON-RPC method field, not tools/call params.name.
+Every listed method MUST also appear in protocol_methods_supported_for; see x-adcp-validation.

 OptionalspecialismsSpecialism claims the agent supports.
 Each entry maps to a storyboard